markdaniel1982/ttlf_pp1/README.md

 ### Content & Media

 * Content from the site, including logos and bio text has been taken from [ttlf.net](ttlf.net) (the brands' current live site)
-* Content from latest releases section on homepage has been taken from [toolbox digital shop](https://www.toolboxdigitalshop.com/trip-the-light-fantastic.html)
+* Content and images from latest releases section on homepage has been taken from [toolbox digital shop](https://www.toolboxdigitalshop.com/trip-the-light-fantastic.html)
 * Fonts from Google fonts
 * Icons from Fontawesome